lucasmg18/lucasmg18/README.md

 ### :man_technologist: About Me :
 I am a Full Stack Developer from Spain.

-- :telescope: I’m currently studying a Double Degree of Computer Science and Mathematics.
+- :telescope: I recently finished a Double Degree of Computer Science and Mathematics.

 - :seedling: Exploring Machine Learning and algorithm advancements.